gmiers7642/exoplanets/README.md

         * This is a plot of several features used here plotted as colors on a scatterplot of <> which shows three distinct clusters. <div>
         <img src="images/3_clusters.png" alt="alt text" align="bottom">
         * These structures could easily be investigated using further cluster analysis.
+    * Proper imputation of the missing values using either <a href="http://www.litech.org/~wkiri/Papers/wagstaff-kmeans-01.pdf">constraints</a> or regression based modeling to predict the missing values.
-    * Investigation of the over 4600 exoplanet candidates available in the NASA exoplanet archive.
+    Investigation of the over 4600 exoplanet candidates available in the NASA exoplanet archive.
     * Further analysis of habitable worlds, the list of potentially habitable worlds used here is VERY conservative, it only has 12 planets.
 There are many possible others.
     * Performing the same analysis with the planets discovered using radial velocity
     * There is much more that can be done with this data, especially considering that the database continues to grow.